planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 * :guilabel:`Memory capacity` and :guilabel:`Memory threshold`—Both parameters are related to JAI's TileCache.
 Performance will degrade with low values of capacity, but large values cause the cache to fill up quickly.

-.. todo:: does this mean both settings should have high or low settings - any guidelines for the values to use?

 * :guilabel:`Tile Threads`—Sets the TileScheduler (calculates tiles) indicating the number of threads to be used when loading tiles (tile computation may make use of multithreading for improved performance).
 As a rule of thumb, use a value equal to twice the number of processing cores in your machine.

 * :guilabel:`Tile recycling`—Only enable this when there are no memory restrictions